caldwell-matthew/lightintheironcage/content/posts/the-ensemble/liar-fool-messiah.md

 > "This was why the Jews were seeking all the more to kill him, because not only was he breaking the Sabbath, but he was even calling God his own Father, making himself equal with God."
 > -- John 5:18

 Theocracy is one of my very favorite bands of all time.
 This song, "Liar, Fool, or Messiah", is a reference to C.S.
 Lewis's [trilemma](https://en.wikipedia.org/wiki/Lewis%27s_trilemma) and one of the most excellent logical arguments for the legitimacy of Christianity.
 The words and claims of Jesus of Nazareth are recorded for all humanity to read and respond to - He boldly claimed to be God and the Christ (Messiah).
 Lewis simply concludes that then He must either be:

 1. Lying
 2. Delusional
 3. Telling the truth.

 Some also add a fourth option and claim that Jesus could also have been a "fabricated legend or story", but that argument collapses at even the most rudimentary inquiry into the historical reality of Jesus from multiple secular accounts-let alone the testimony of the Bible and other saints.
 Say what you want about Jesus, but this man existed and claimed to be God.
 We cannot not have an opinion on this such a person.

-If I go out into the world and encounter someone who introduces themselves as God very God who is above all, and created all, and is all powerful and eternal, I am going to think they are out of their mind or a devilish liar.
+If I go out into the world and encounter someone who introduces themselves as God very God who is above all, and created all, and is all powerful, I am going to think they are out of their mind or a devilish liar.
 I guarantee you that no rational person would (or should) wholeheartedly accept and believe anyone who claims such a thing.
 With this in mind, why did people believe Jesus?
 Why do I believe Jesus?
 Why should you also believe in Him?

 I am a former agnostic and apostate of the Christianity that was saved after leaving for years.
 I know the temptation to simply throw up your hands and conclude that there is no way to know for sure if any religion is true, let alone the Christian faith or the words of Jesus.
 I get it; I really do.
 Questions of meaning, life, death, and truth are nontrivial matters of reality.